Mission Of The School Of Christian Studies

 - Competence in Intercultural knowledge, language acquisition, and cross-cultural service.

-The SCST also offers a graduate degree in Biblical/Theological Studies, with graduates demonstrating mastery in competencies listed agove.
+The SCST also offers graduate degree in Biblical & Theological Studies, as well as combined Masters degrees with the School of Worship Leadership and with the School of Allied Health, with graduates demonstrating mastery in competencies listed above.

 The SCST measures student competence through a series of objective assessment tools, including materials from the American Association of Colleges & Universities, the Council of Christian Colleges & Universities, and the Association of Biblical Higher Education.

-In addition, the SCST offers minors in Biblical Studies, Intercultural Studies, and Theological Studies.
+In addition, the SCST offers minors in Biblical Studies, Intercultural Studies, Practical Linguistics, and Theological Studies.